Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Literature and Previous Results

-The investigation of reflected SPDEs has been initiated by Nualart, Pardoux and Donati-Martin in their groundbreaking works (\cite{nualart1992white},\cite{donati1993white}) by showing existence and uniqueness properties by studying deterministic obstacle problems (\cite{nualart1992white}) and exploiting a SPDE penalisation Ansatz \cite{donati1993white} the existence and uniqueness results have later been generalised by Zhang and Xu \cite{xu2009white} who also showed large deviations principle for the equation.
-Later properties of the semigroup have been studied by Zambotti (\cite{zambotti2001reflected}) who showed that the SPDE with reflection admits an invariant measure represented by the Bessel bridge.
-Zhang has proven the strong Feller property and a Harnack inequality for the case of non functional coefficients (\cite{zhang2010white}).
-The main technical tool to prove theorem \ref{thm:mainthm} method itself to show regularity properties of semigroups induced from S(P)DEs has been heavily investigated by Wang for example in \cite{wang2014analysis} and many other works.
-The first application of this method to reflected SPDEs has been carried out by Zhang in \cite{zhang2010white} to show the Harnack inequality, the strong Feller property for reflected SPDE has also been shown by him in this paper, but only in the case with nonfunctional coefficients.
+The investigation of reflected SPDEs was initiated by Nualart, Pardoux, and Donati-Martin in their groundbreaking works \cite{nualart1992white, donati1993white} by proving existence and uniqueness properties, first through deterministic obstacle problems \cite{nualart1992white} and then through a SPDE penalisation approach \cite{donati1993white}.
+The existence and uniqueness results were later generalised by Xu and Zhang \cite{xu2009white}, who also proved a large deviations principle for the equation.
+Properties of the semigroup were investigated by Zambotti \cite{zambotti2001reflected}, who showed that the SPDE with reflection admits an invariant measure represented by the Bessel bridge.
+Zhang proved the strong Feller property and a Harnack inequality in the case of non-functional coefficients \cite{zhang2010white}.
+The main technical tool for proving Theorem~\ref{thm:mainthm}, namely the method for showing regularity properties of semigroups induced by S(P)DEs, has been extensively developed by Wang (see, e.g., \cite{wang2014analysis} and many other works).
+The first application of this method to reflected SPDEs was carried out by Zhang in \cite{zhang2010white} to establish the Harnack inequality.
+The strong Feller property for reflected SPDEs was also shown there, but only in the case with non-functional coefficients.